ISG-Siegen/AutoML_for_Recommender_Systems/README.md

 ## Docker Setup
 The environment is delivered through docker (as we are using too many libraries, and it is much easier)
 * Details will follow soon
+* Windows Bug: if you can not bind the volume as the path keeps chaining, use a path outside the `/Users/` directory

 ## OpenML Test Suite for making data public
 * Details will follow soon (maybe)